cerc-io/stack-orchestrator/README.md

 ## Install

+**To get started quickly** on a fresh Ubuntu instance (e.g, Digital Ocean); [try this script](./scripts/quick-install-ubuntu.sh). **WARNING:** always review scripts prior to running them so that you know what is happening on your machine.

+For any other installation, follow along below and **adapt these instructions based on the specifics of your system.**

 Ensure that the following are already installed:

 - [Python3](https://wiki.python.org/moin/BeginnersGuide/Download): `python3 --version` >= `3.8.10` (the Python3 shipped in Ubuntu 20+ is good to go)